This is a list of all mechanical engineering courses. For more information, see Mechanical Engineering.

 Manufacturing processes for metals, polymers, semiconductors; processing by casting, solidification, crystal growth, polymer molding and extrusion, welding, heat treating, application of optical (laser) and electronmagnetic energy; processes that use momentum, heat, mass transfer principles; measurement and instrumentation for materials processing; current topics in materials processing.
 Corequisites: ME:3045.

 ME:5149 Propulsion Engineering3 s.h.

 Opportunity to develop basic understanding and knowledge of rocket and airbreathing propulsion systems, relevant terminology and analysis techniques, parameteric cycle analysis for ideal engines, off-design analysis methods, problem-solving methodology.
-Requirements: ME:3040 or graduate standing.
+Prerequisites: ME:3040.
+Requirements: graduate standing.

 ME:5150 Intermediate Mechanics of Deformable Bodies3 s.h.